eilccn/topiaries-info/README.md

 ### Contributing to Topiaries
-This space is designed to be a collaborative area where individuals can share images, text, code, note saying you stopped by the show, contact info, signatures.
+Please use this space to share images, text, code, a note saying you stopped by the show, contact info, a signature, ...

 ### Participating in Discussions
 1. Go to the Discussions Tab